How to Use SUMIF with Text in Excel (9 Easy Ways)

 SUMIF When Cells End with Specific Text in Excel

-In this method, we’ll sum only the profits of those products which contain an Asterisk using the SUMIF function.
 Asterisk (*) represents any number of characters.
-For example “Sh*” returns Shirt or Short.
+For example, “Sh*” returns Shirt or Short.
 Tilde(~) is used to indicate the asterisk and question mark characters as they are, as * or ?, instead of a wildcard character in the formula.
-For example, “Sh~*” returns Sh* but not Shirt or Short. “*~**” in our formula means the SUMIF function will find the Asterisk(*) in any position of a cell, if found then the function will sum the related profits of those cells.
+For example, “Sh~*” returns Sh* but not Shirt or Short. “*~**” in our formula means the SUMIF function will find the Asterisk(*) in any position of a cell.

 Steps:

-Write the formula given below in Cell C13
+• Type the formula below in cell C13:

 =SUMIF(B5:B11,"*~**",C5:C11)